 - Drift towards authoritarianism and interventionism

-Despite the cost of converting household loans from the Swiss franc to the forint (less than 1% of GDP) and income tax cuts, the public accounts are expected to report a stable deficit of less than 3% in 2016.
+Despite the cost of converting household loans from the Swiss franc to the forint (less than 1% of GDP) and income tax cuts, the public accounts are expected to report a stable deficit of 2% in 2016.
 The State is relying on an increase in VAT income thanks to remote monitoring of cash registers and intends to privatise a large portion of the agricultural land it owns.
-But the accumulation of previous budget deficits left a significant debt burden (77% of GDP at the end of 2015), which is starting to reduce.
-Over a third of the debt is denominated in euros and 70% is held by non-residents fell to 50%, because of incentives from the central bank to commercial banks and households to invest in forint-denominated Treasuries.
+The accumulation of previous budget deficits left a significant debt burden (75% of GDP at the end of 2015), but whose weight should start to ease.
+A third of the debt (against 50% end-2011) is denominated in euros and the share held by non-residents fell to 50%, because of incentives from the central bank to commercial banks and households to invest in forint-denominated Treasuries.

 Comfortable trade surplus, but foreign investors are cautious

-The current account surplus is expected to remain comfortable in 2016, helped by the recovery in Europe and moderation in imported energy prices.
+The current account surplus is expected to increase in 2016, helped by the recovery in Europe and still moderate energy bill.
 Thanks to vehicles and automotive parts, household electronics, household appliances, agrifood, medicines, medical devices, services to businesses and households (medical services, tourism), trade in goods and services has been reporting increased surpluses since 2009.
 Together with European funding and expatriate remittances, these surpluses make it possible to deal with the repatriation of income by foreign investors and investments by Hungarian households abroad.
 New foreign direct investments are no longer expected to decline and will post modest growth.
 The favourite sectors for FDIs, such as automotive, electronics and pharmaceuticals have mostly been spared from State interventionism.
 By contrast, telecommunications, energy, banking and media remain under pressure from the State, which has taken steps (taxes, price impositions....) in respect of large companies, generally foreign, which reduce their profitability and encourage them to disinvest in favour of public, as well as private Hungarian actors.
-Meanwhile, the external debt burden (excluding debt linked to FDIs) is declining (75% at end 2015 compared with 144% of GDP in 2010), mainly as a result of deleveraging by banks and businesses.
-The percentage held by the State (44% of the total) is stable.
-The decline is helped by the resilience of the forint, which is depreciating slowly and steadily against the euro under a fixed exchange rate regime with wide fluctuation bands.
+Meanwhile, the external debt burden (excluding debt linked to FDIs) is declining (75% at end 2015 compared with 115% of GDP end 2011), mainly as a result of deleveraging by banks and businesses.
+The percentage held by the State and the central bank (58% of the total) is stable.

 Prime Minister Viktor Orban maintains his nationalist and interventionist positioning

-Viktor Orban and the Fidesz, a nationalist, centre right party, in partnership with the Christian Democratic People's Party were triumphantly re-elected to govern in April 2014.
+Viktor Orban and the Fidesz, a nationalist, centre right party, in partnership with the Christian Democratic People's Party were re-elected to govern in April 2014.
 Faced with electoral competition from Jobbik, an extreme right-wing party, which caused him to lose his two-thirds majority (needed to amend the constitution) during a by-election, Viktor Orban stressed his nationalist discourse, in particular towards refugees.
 This has maintained tensions with his European partners, already sharpened by Hungary's understanding attitude towards Russia over Ukraine and the institutional reforms which have hemmed in the mechanisms of checks and balances and freedoms.
 Despite State interventionism and a number of corruption scandals, the business climate remains satisfactory, worse than in Poland and Slovakia, but much better than in Romania and Bulgaria.
 The overall payment behavior is good.

 Bank transfers are the most common payment methods in Hungary.
 Based on current local rules companies have to pay almost all invoices by bank transfer.
 There are very strict rules for cash payments (maximum 1.500.000,00 HUF – cca.
 5000 EUR – during one month).